Deland-Labs/fungible-token-standard/README.md

   // Allows `spender` to withdraw from your account multiple times, up to the `value` amount.
   // If this function is called again it overwrites the current allowance with value.
   // If `calldata` is not null and `spender` is canister, approve means approveAndCall.
-  approve: (fromSubAccount: opt vec nat8, spender: text, value: nat, calldata: opt CallData) -> (ApproveResult);
+  approve: (fromSubAccount: opt vec nat8, spender: text, value: nat, calldata: opt CallData) -> (TransactionResult);

   //Get all allownances of the holder allowancesOfHolder : (holder: text) -> (vec record { TokenHolder; nat }) query;